laanwj/etna_viv/README.md

     tools/

+The most useful ones are:

 - `show_egl2_log.sh` (uses `dump_cmdstream.py`)

-Decodes and dumps the intercepted command stream in human readable format, making use of rnndb state map.
+Decodes and dumps the intercepted command stream in human readable format, making use of rnndb state maps.

 - `fdr_dump_mem.py`

-Helps extract areas of video memory, images, and command buffers at certain points of execution.
+Extract areas of video memory, images, and command buffers at certain points of execution.

-Replay test
+Replay tests
 --------------

+The replay tests replay the command stream and ioctl commands of the EGL demos, to get the same output.

 ![Example output](https://raw.github.com/laanwj/etna_viv/master/native/replay/cube_replay.png)

 ![Example output 2](https://raw.github.com/laanwj/etna_viv/master/native/replay/cube_companion_replay.png)

+They can be found in:

     native/replay/

-Replays the command stream and ioctl commands of the EGL demos, to get the same output.

 Currently this is available for the `cube` example that renders a smoothed cube, and the `cube_companion` example that renders a textured cube.